 Whilst at a trip to the supermarket, he receives a Presidential alert inviting him and his family to be evacuated to Greenland.
 He returns home, gets his family and they head to the airbase.
 However, on arrival, they discover Nathan’s diabetes excludes him from being allowed on the plane.
 After some confusion, the family get separated and we follow them each, as they head to Allison’s father’s house.
 Then try to make their own way to Greenland.

 The story ditches the normal end of the world cliches and instead, plays around with themes of human survival.
 This slightly different take can make for some immersive and uncomfortable viewing.
 The family encounter people who are terrible, people who are opportunistic and, people who will go above and beyond to help.
-This leads to a very realistic feel to proceedings, which oddly reflect the very early stages of 2020.
+This leads to a very realistic feel to proceedings, which oddly reflect the very early stages of the Covid outbreak.
 You know, when you couldn’t buy toilet paper?

 Morena Baccarin and Gerard Butler have some wonderful chemistry, they feel authentic as a troubled couple, doing what they need to save their son.